natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

     print(result)

-The command *sh ip int br* displays the output with columns.
-So the desired fields are in the same line.
-The script processes the output line by line and divides each line using split() method.
+Command *sh ip int br* displays the output with columns.
+So desired fields are in the same line.
+Script processes the output line by line and divides each line using split() method.

 The resulting list contains output columns.
-Because we need only interfaces on which the IP address is configured, the first character of the second column is checked: if the first character is a number the address is assigned to the interface and the string has to be processed.
+Because we need only interfaces on which IP address is configured, first character of second column is checked: if first character is a number the address is assigned to interface and string has to be processed.

-In ``interface, address, *other = line`` - the variables are unpacked.
-The *interface* variable will have the interface name, the *address* will have the IP address and *other* - all other fields.
+In ``interface, address, *other = line`` - variables are unpacked.
+Variable *interface* will have interface name, *address* will have IP address and *other* - all other fields.

-Since each line has a key-value pair, they are assigned to the dictionary: ``result[interface] = address``.
+Since each line has a key-value pair, they are assigned to dictionary: ``result[interface] = address``.

-The result of the script execution will be a dictionary (here it is split into key-value pairs for convenience, in the real script output the dictionary will be displayed in one line):
+The result of script execution will be a dictionary (here it is split into key-value pairs for convenience, in real script the dictionary output will be displayed in one line):

 .. code:: python